Azure/azure-sdk-tools/tools/github-event-processor/RULES.md

 - Create the following comment, mentioning the service team contacts
   - "Thanks for the feedback!
 We are routing this to the appropriate team for follow-up. cc ${mentionees}."

-## CXP Attention

-### Trigger

-- Issue modified for:
-  - Label added

-### Criteria

-- Issue is open
-- Label added is "CXP Attention"
-- Issues does NOT have label "Service Attention"

-### Actions

-- Create the following comment
-  - "Thank you for your feedback.
-This has been routed to the support team for assistance."

 ## Manual triage after external assignment

 ### Trigger